atom36942123/atom/readme.md

 2. atom is non opionated.
 Its more like a boilerplate that can help you to build ~70-80%% of your project within few weeks.
 3. atom is fully scalable as per need.
 4. atom follows functional programming paradigm
-5. for example - tinder backend can be build with atom with-in ~2 week
+5. example: backend for tinder can be build with atom with-in ~2 week

 # vision
 1. My vision for atom is to help aspiring entrepreneurs with their technology part so that they can launch/validate faster.